 In 2008 & 2009 Neil went on vacation to Pikes Hotel, Ibiza.
 Pikes is a unique boutique hotel where over the years has seen many famous stars staying there; including Grace Jones, Freddie Mercury and Kylie Minogue.
 It was also where 'Wham' filmed their video to their hit Club Tropicana in 1984.
 Neil found this inspiring for him then to film a video for his latest track and first ever cover song All By Myself.
 This single was released in the spring of 2009.

 In 2013 all of Neil's previous albums were remastered and released on iTunes and Spotify.

 The Collection was released in June 2017.
 This is a 16 track album of all the original released recordings of the favourite tracks of Lucas which includes two new songs from his forthcoming Album- This was released under Neil Lucas Productions.

-After nearly a five year break from recording his own material, 2014 sees Neil in the studio and working again in Switzerland from 2018 with Producer and close friend Berni on his fifth album Paradox which was released under Neil Lucas Productions in August 2021.
+After nearly a five year break from recording his own material, 2014 sees Neil in the studio and working again in Switzerland from 2018 with Producer and close friend Berni on his sixth album Paradox which was released under Neil Lucas Productions in August 2021.
 This also coincided with the release of Neil's Instrumentals Album.

 Neil is currently back in the studio working with Berni on a new "Slightly different" EP for 2022.